Lupus590/CARPG_-_An_RPG_Engine/notes/Magic.md

 magic is stored in wells which fill from the environment over time.
 Emptying your well (also known as over-drawing) is usually painful and can be deadly.

+players make their own spells from components

+enchanted items simply cast spells when one or more conditions are met

 #3 types of magic?
 * inercio - energy
 * ??? - mass